Ribby with Wrea

 The Register Office covering the Ribby with Wrea area is Blackpool & Fylde.

 - Ask for a calculation of the distance from Ribby with Wrea to another place.

 "WREA, a township in the parish of Kirkham, hundred of Amounderness, county Lancaster, 2 miles S.W. of Kirkham."

 "RIBBY-WITH-WREA, a township and chapelry in the parish of Kirkham, its post town, county Lancaster.
 It is a station on the Lytham branch of the Preston and Wyre railway.
 The village is small, and chiefly agricultural.
 The living is a perpetual curacy in the diocese of Manchester, value £90, in the patronage of the Vicar of Kirkham.
 The church was erected in 1848.
 There is a free school, with an endowment of £90, bequeathed by Nicholas Sharples in 1716."

 In 1835 Ribby with Wrea was a township in the parish of Kirkham.

+You can see the administrative areas in which Ribby with Wrea has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference SD395314 (Lat/Lon: 53.775403, -2.919519), Wrea Green which are provided by:
+You can see maps centred on OS grid reference SD402307 (Lat/Lon: 53.769153, -2.908776), Ribby with Wrea which are provided by: